anel-b/repulsive_force/README.md

 ### Download

-Change your current directory in the terminal to the 'src' folder within your 'franka_ros2' workspace.
+Change your current directory in the terminal to the `src` folder within your `franka_ros2` workspace.
 Clone the repository into this folder.
-Then, navigate back to the directory of your 'franka_ros2' workspace, build the package with 'colcon', and 'source' the setup file.
+Then, navigate back to the directory of your `franka_ros2` workspace, build the package with colcon, and source the setup file.
 These are the commands for the terminal:

 ```bash
 cd ~/franka_ros2_ws/src/